Azlab01/cdeacmg/readme.md

 #Eacmgcd

-The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
-#THIS IS A SIMPLE APP FOR SAVE CD COMMANDE, write in laravel (PHP)
+## THIS IS A SIMPLE APP FOR SAVE CD COMMANDE, write in laravel (PHP)
 Using is simple
  1 : create database 'eacmgcd'
  ##   in line comand run